 Did you always love to write, or dance, or paint, or garden?
 Reconnecting with something that sets your soul on fire is actually a way to de-stress.
 But it also helps you to express who you are from the depths of your soul!
 It is easy to lose ourselves, and I see so many women who do this when they become a wife or mother…or when they start a job in order to pay the bills.
 It is easy to let go of some of those passions because the focus shifts.
 But one way that we can care for ourselves is to take the time to connect with those things that do light our soul on fire.
 That is a part of who we really are!

-Reconnect with your femininity!
+Reconnect with your femininity

-Let’s face it, we live in a masculine focused society.
+Let’s face it, we live in a masculine-focused society.
 Femininity is seen as being weak.
 Since many women have entered the career world, they have been encouraged to act in more masculine ways.
-Masculine traits such as assertiveness, action, competitiveness, logic and reasoning, being a doer, and setting goals aren’t bad….but they have begun taking over our femininity.
+Masculine traits such as assertiveness, action, competitiveness, logic, and reasoning, being a doer, and setting goals aren’t bad….but they have begun taking over our femininity.
 It is important that you reconnect with your femininity and the sensitivity, creativity, intuitive and sensual part of ourselves that is easy to lose connection with.

-Taking some time to be with who we really are as women is a vitally important way to care for yourself.
+Taking some time to be with who we really are as women is a vitally important way to care for ourselves.
 One of the reasons why more and more women are struggling with a desire to be intimate physically with their partners is that they have stopped connecting with their own femininity.
-They have forgotten what it is to feel soft, beautiful and sensual.
+They have forgotten what it is to feel soft, beautiful, and sensual.
 Taking bubble baths, doing something creative, spending time with other women, doing things that feel sensual to you all can help to reconnect you with your feminine self!